-There is an inn in the centre of the Wongarbon for early refreshments.
+There is the Ploughman's Rest Tavern in the centre of the Wongarbon for refreshments - check hours.
 Also, Suzie at the Wongarbon Post Office (0422615945) will make cyclists a great morning tea, or coffee with scones, if she is pre-warned!
+Book a day or more ahead.